davx8342/kodisheet/README.md

 # kodisheet

-Description: create a contact sheet using thumbnails of your tv/movies you have in your kodi library
+Creates a contact sheet using thumbnails of tv/movies you have in your kodi library

 # This is a bash script, designed to run on linux